Oracle Backend for Microservices and AI

 Bring your Own Database Options - Standard Edition

-For more information on the Bring Your Own Database option for the Oracle Backend for Spring Boot and Microservices including the required values, please review the Database documentation.
+For more information on the Bring Your Own Database option for the Oracle Backend for Microservices and AI including the required values, please review the Database documentation.

 Fill in the following Vault options.
 You have the option of creating a new OCI Vault or using an existing OCI Vault.
 The OCI Vault is only used in Production mode to auto-unseal the HashiCorp Vault (see documentation …) Fill in the following information if you want to use an existing OCI Vault: